-In this section, we’ll break down the modeling process step by step to explain the details thoroughly.
-For this sample model, projects are the main “business units” with their own revenues and costs.
-This is a very simple model with only a few inputs, but in the real-world business setting, consolidation models can be quite complicated and involve various data sources and in-depth calculations.
+In this section, we’ll break down the modeling process step-by-step to explain the details thoroughly.
+For this sample model, projects are the main “business units“, with their own revenues and costs.
+This is a very simple model with only a few inputs, but in a real-world business setting, consolidation models can be quite complicated and involve various data sources and in-depth calculations.

 1. Create workbooks with labels corresponding to the projects

 The FP&A analyst starts building the consolidation model in Excel by creating multiple workbooks.
-Each workbook is assigned to a specific project.
+Each project is assigned to a specific workbook.

-2. Identify columns and rows labels from highest- to lowest-level granularity
+2. Identify column and row labels from highest- to lowest-level granularity

 3. Insert relevant data into the tables